fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

     - XML
     - An URI pointing to a file containing JSON/XML data.
 However, each chart/map expects data to be formatted in a specific manner, and the data you provide must comply with the required format.

-* Auto-updates the chart object when the data source is modified.

 In this article, we will show you how you to download and install the React-FusionCharts component and all the other dependencies on your system.
 You can use FusionCharts in your React project using any of the two modes given below:

 ## Choose your mode of installation: